-A new girls’ boarding house is being created at Glenalmond College in Goodacre’s House, in the very heart of the school.
-This will be the first in-quad girls’ house, giving girls the same choice of in-quad or out-of-quad house as the boys.
+Goodacre’s House, our new girls' house is in the very heart of the school.
+This is the first in-quad girls’ house, giving girls the same choice of in-quad or out-of-quad house as the boys.

 Situated in the Main Quad, Goodacre’s House is perfectly positioned at the very heart of the school.
 It is a vibrant and happy house with a warm, friendly, family atmosphere.
 The girls are supported and encouraged to give their best in all that they do, nurtured and guided when things go wrong and given the perfect environment to grow into kind, confident, happy young adults.
 Being a Goodacre’s girl means being part of a very special family, where friendships are formed that will last a lifetime.